 Ideas do not sort themselves into neat categories.
 They are sticky, and one idea leads to another in a sort of hand-over-hand progression.
 And brain studies in the last few years have shown that the human being is capable of holding onto blatantly contradictory ideas, swear up and down that their thinking is consistent, and never notice their mistake.

 I have no doubt that Peterson has good ideas!
-The trap is to say, if he has some good ideas, then his ideas are good.
+The trap is to say, if Peterson has some good ideas, then Peterson’s ideas are good.
 A = B = C!
 Nevertheless, setting up a non-Christian as our Culture Warrior is never a good idea, it eventually turns around and bites us.

 Case 3: Paula White and her evangelical friends

 [NOTE: A reader of this post asked how come I give three examples of evangelicals being taken captive by conservative ideology, but none from the left.
-It is true, that it appears that in these last years, these decades, it is conservative political ideology that is having the greatest impact on the shape of the North American gospel.
+It is true, that it appears that in these last years, these decades, it is conservative political ideology that is having the greatest impact on the shape of the North American gospel; I would date the tide-change from Phyllis Schlafly (now on Netflix!) and Jerry Falwell, Sr., in the late 1970s.
 It will strike us today almost as a fairy tale that, earlier in my life, the most notable Christian in American government, Senator Mark Hatfield, was accused of being taken in by the Left, since he was pro-environment and opposed the war in Vietnam.
-Well – if anyone today comes up with a good example of a wholesale sliding to the left by our principle evangelical leaders, because of their unhealthy identification with some person or group, by all means, tell me and I might add it in!
+Well – if anyone today comes up with a good example of a wholesale defection to the left by our principle evangelical leaders, because of their unhealthy identification with some person or group, by all means, tell me and I might add it in!
 Btw, I do not regard the late Chic-Fil-A gaff as equal in gravity to the ones I here give.]

 The evangelical world got a bit of a shock at the arrival of Paula White’s new book, Something Greater: Finding Triumph Over Tragedy.
 It is a journal of her personal faith journey.